 After nearly 100 years, the Social Work Department essentially fulfills many of the same roles and responsibilities as it did when it was first created.
 Over time, the department has placed an additional focus on providing emotional support to patients and their families as well as linking patients with resources not only in the hospital but in their own communities.

-In 1996, the Social Work Department decentralized into five separate departments, consisting of Medicine and Surgery (including Emergency Medicine), Pediatrics, Oncology, HIV/AIDS, and Psychiatry.
+In 1996, the Social Work Department decentralized into five separate departments, consisting of Medicine and Surgery (including Emergency Medicine), Pediatrics, Oncology, Infectious Diseases, and Psychiatry and Behavioral Sciences.
 In order to enhance communication and ensure consistency among all of the departments, the Social Work Council was established involving the directors of each department.